tomkyle/Databases/README.md

 - Instantiation of `DatabaseServiceLocator` with both valid and invalid arguments.
 - Instantiation of `DatabaseFactory` with with both valid and invalid arguments.
-- Instantiation of `DatabaseConfig` with with both valid and invalid arguments.
+- Instantiation of `DatabaseConfig` with with both valid, invalid and incomplete arguments.
 - more detailled test to come (I am a bloody but hooked beginner with PHPUnit/TravisCI)

-As of 20.2., I dont get it how to manage that 'code coverage' thingy.
-Any useful hint regarding this orut what and how to test next will be appreciated.
+Any help with testing or useful hint regarding what and how to test next will be appreciated!